|Range||alpine, desert, jungle,|

 surprised only on a 1

-Jaguars can climb trees very skillfully, often resting on tree branches and descending from trees headfirst.
-When a jaguar attacks, at the end of its rush it will leap four combat hexes following its movement, enabling it to close the distance quickly with its prey.
-It is able to perform this leap between trees, prior to dropping down on and surprising opponents from an initial, hidden location.
+Leopards can climb trees very skillfully, often resting on tree branches and jumping downwards onto its front feet.
+Leopards attack after rushing forward at considerable speed, leaping four combat hexes in addition to its movement; enabling it to close the distance quickly with its prey.
+The leopard can perform this leap between trees, which they sometimes do in order to then drop down on prey, surprising them.

-The jaguar attacks with their claws and fangs.
-If the jaguar strikes with both forepaws, it will then get two additional attacks, raking with the rear claws, each causing 1-10 damage.
+The leopard attacks with their claws and fangs.
+If the leopard strikes with both claws, it gets two additional raking hits with the rear claws, reflexively causing 1-6 damage each.

-The jaguar is very observant in its habitat and possesses an excellent sense of smell; it can be surprised only on a 1 in 6.
+The leopard is very observant in its habitat and can be surprised only on a 1 in 6.